8 engaging ways to experience NYC with kids

 Taste via TikTok

 I let my teen lead me around between the hot spots and they were a surprising joy.
-Yes, I was fleeced for surely Manhattan's most expensive cheesecake, but she led me to the only slice pizza joint in Little Italy and a tiny Cantonese hole-in-the-wall where we snared 13 delicious fried dumplings for US$5.
+Yes, I was fleeced for surely Manhattan's most expensive cheesecake, but she took me to the only slice pizza joint in Little Italy and a tiny Cantonese hole-in-the-wall where we snared 13 delicious fried dumplings for US$5.

 I hadn't realised how much I needed cronuts in my life, but this vital sensation, a cross between a doughnut and a croissant, was ace straight from the original Dominique Ansel bakery.